 The PDCA Cycle

-The PDCA cycle is a management approach developed by Edwards Deming and results in improved quality, increased productivity, and results in a more competitive position.
-The PDCA cycle is also known as the Deming cycle.
-The PDCA cycle is used in many industries and areas in business for controlling and measuring results and then acting based on the results to produce a better output in later steps or trials.
+This cycle is a management approach developed by Edwards Deming and results in improved quality, increased productivity, and results in a more competitive position.
+This cycle is also known as the Deming cycle.
+This cycle is used in many industries and areas in business for controlling and measuring results and then acting based on the results to produce a better output in later steps or trials.

 The basis of the PDCA cycle is a four-part quality lifecycle.
 And these actually constitute the Acronym of the PDCA cycle: Plan, Do, Check and Act.
-The PDCA Cycle may be used to improve, for example, an online ordering service or the Service Level Management process within an organization.
+This cycle may be used to improve, for example, an online ordering service or the Service Level Management process within an organization.

 The 4 Activities of the PDCA Cycle